In other words, an option premium that is not intrinsic value will decline at an increasing rate as expiration nears.

 As a general rule of thumb, option sellers want the underlying to stay stable, while option buyers want it to move.

-List of theta positive strategies
+List of positive theta options strategies

 - Short Call